 Whatever your reason for writing to know how to write a book, it is vital that you are clear about it.
 This can save your sanity on days when the project feels tough.
 It can also help with your sense of accomplishment when the book is out there.

-Your definition of success can even determine how much you ought to spend in terms of money and energy to make your book get to the readers.
+Your definition of success can even determine how much you want to spend in terms of money and energy to make your book work.